 YES SDK

 Integrate your games with the YES platform.
-Add leaderboards, player data, rewarded ads, and save/load functionality with just a few lines of code.
+Add leaderboards, ads, and haptic feedback with just a few lines of code.

 1Getting Started